genomicsclass/leanpub/manuscript/factor_analysis_exercises.md

 A>11.
 Now instead of using month, which we have shown does not quite describe the batch, add the two estimated factors `s$v[,1:2]` to the linear model we used above.
 Apply this model to each gene and compute q-values for the sex difference.
 How many q-values {$$}<{/$$} 0.1 for the sex comparison?
 A>
 A>
 A>12.
-What proportion of the genes are on chrX and chrY?
+What proportion of the genes are on chromosomes X and Y?
 A>